xurizaemon/islandora/README.md

 ## Development

-If you would like to contribute, please get involved by attending our weekly [Tech Call](https://github.com/Islandora/documentation/wiki).
+If you would like to contribute, please get involved by attending our weekly [Tech Call](https://github.com/Islandora/islandora-community/wiki/Weekly-Open-Tech-Call).
 We love to hear from you!

-If you would like to contribute code to the project, you need to be covered by an Islandora Foundation [Contributor License Agreement](http://islandora.ca/sites/default/files/islandora_cla.pdf) or [Corporate Contributor License Agreement](http://islandora.ca/sites/default/files/islandora_ccla.pdf).
-Please see the [Contributors](http://islandora.ca/resources/contributors) pages on Islandora.ca for more information.
+If you would like to contribute code to the project, you need to be covered by an Islandora Foundation [Contributor License Agreement](https://github.com/Islandora/islandora-community/wiki/Onboarding-Checklist#contributor-license-agreements) or [Corporate Contributor License Agreement](https://github.com/Islandora/islandora-community/wiki/Onboarding-Checklist#contributor-license-agreements).
+Please see the [Contributor License Agreements](https://github.com/Islandora/islandora-community/wiki/Contributor-License-Agreements) page on the islandora-community wiki for more information.

 We recommend using the [islandora-playbook](https://github.com/Islandora-Devops/islandora-playbook) to get started.